exelix11/dvr-patches/readme.md

 Every time you install a new firmware update you'll probably need to download a new version of these patches which may not be available right away, check the commit messages to know when support for a new firmware is added.

 ## Game compatibility
-Most games seem to work fine, a few have been reported to not work or crash, check out the [issues](https://github.com/exelix11/dvr-patches/issues) tab for a list.
+Most games seem to work fine, a few games require additional patches to work [full list here](https://github.com/exelix11/dvr-patches/issues?q=label%3A%22Fix+available%22+label%3A%22requires+patch%22) patches are provided in the thread but i offer no support for them.

-If you find a game that doesn't work or crashes with this open an issue, although i can't guarantee i'll be able to fix it.\
+A few games are not supported [full list here](https://github.com/exelix11/dvr-patches/labels/requires%20patch) if you find other games that don't work or crash open an issue, although i can't guarantee i'll be able to fix it.

 If you get a crash with title id `0100000000000023` it's most likely because of this.

 ## Technical stuff